aaaven/IND211/towards_relationality/deck.md

 In Section 6 of the paper, I analyze all the case studies together using the Audience–Artwork–Audience model, and a few consistent patterns become very clear.

 First, across the examples, the artwork increasingly behaves as a relational mediator.
 The system isn’t just reacting to individuals — it’s structuring how people experience one another.
 Second, as this relationality strengthens, the technology itself tends to fade into the background.
 It becomes the underlying infrastructure, while the interpersonal dynamics rise to the surface as the main experience.
 Third, what becomes central is the collective and interpersonal dimension of interaction.
-The meaning, the intensity, the affective quality — all of that is shaped by audience–audience relations, not just audience–artwork relations.
+The meaning, the intensity, the affective quality are all shaped by the audience–audience relations, not just audience–artwork relations.

-The analysis shows a clear shift away from system responsiveness and toward an understanding of interactive art as staging relational, sociocultural, and collective experiences.
+The analysis shows a clear shift away from system responsiveness or human-artwork interativity, toward an understanding of interactive art as staging sociocultural, collective and relational experiences.

 ---